nikshay17/data_structures/README.md

       Problem5:To find the powerset of a string Problem6:To find the two non repeating numbers in the array Problem7:Bleak Number:if x+setCount(x)!=n
+      Problem8:To find the missing number from an array.
+      Problem9:GeeksForGeeks que Problem5